OwenTruong/Handout-Generator/README.md

 #### Pictures

 - A picture template can be an image (png, jpg, jpeg) or a pdf.
+  - This means that both images and pdf can be crammed (embedded and/or minified) into the handout pdf.
-The type for a picture contains the following properties: width, height, x and y coordinates.
+- The type for a picture contains the following properties: width, height, x and y coordinates.
+-

 <br>